PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/table_classification.en.md

 After conversion, the output directory will contain `model.safetensors`, `config.json`, `preprocess_config.json`, `inference.yml`, and other files ready for inference.

 For other related parameters, please refer to [PaddleX Common Model Configuration Parameters](../../instructions/config_parameters_common.en.md).

+#### 4.4.3 Model Integration

+The model can be directly integrated into the PaddleX pipeline or directly integrated into your own project.

+1.<b>Pipeline Integration</b>

+The table classification module can be integrated into the PaddleX pipeline such as [General Table Classification Pipeline v2](../../../pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md).
+You just need to replace the model path to update the table classification module in the related pipeline.
+In pipeline integration, you can deploy the model you obtained using high-performance deployment and serving deployment.

+2.<b>Module Integration</b>

+The weights you generate can be directly integrated into the table classification module.
+You can refer to the Python example code in [Quick Integration](#Three-Quick-Integration).
+Just replace the model with the path of the model you have trained.

+You can also use the PaddleX high-performance inference plugin to optimize the inference process of your model and further improve efficiency.
+For detailed procedures, please refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).